 This roasted poblano cream sauce goes great alongside tacos or burritos, of course, but consider it for spooning over grilled meats, like chicken or pork.

-Drizzle it over pulled pork sandwiches or over a steak.
+Drizzle it over pulled pork sandwiches or over a nice steak.

 Consider it as a replacement for guacamole!
 Use it anywhere you'd use your favorite guacamole recipe.
-It's so good.
+It's seriously so good.